MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/external-guest-access.md

 It is not possible to verify the identity of anonymous users during or after the meeting.

-You can control anonymous users' ability to join meetings either at the organization level, or meeting organizers can control anonymous join through meeting policy settings.
+You can control anonymous users' ability to join meetings at the organization level.
+If it'ss enabled for the organization, meeting organizers can control anonymous join through meeting policy settings.

 For information about configuring anonymous join for meetings, see [Manage meeting settings in Microsoft Teams](/microsoftteams/meeting-settings-in-teams).

 ## Anonymous file and folder access

 In Microsoft 365, files and folders in Teams, SharePoint, and OneDrive can be shared using anonymous - or *Anyone* - links.
-Anyone links give access to the item to anyone who has the link.
+Anyone links give access to the shared item to anyone who has the link.
 Anyone links can be shared with others, giving those people access to the file or folder.

 People using an Anyone link do not have to authenticate, and their access cannot be audited.
 File and folder owners can revoke access at any time by deleting the link.